Azure/azure-iotedge/README.md

 Feature requests can be filed on the [Azure IoT Edge User Voice page](https://feedback.azure.com/forums/907045-azure-iot-edge).

 ## Telemetry
-IoT Edge sends basic telemetry data to Microsoft about the host device.
+IoT Edge sends basic metadata to Microsoft about the host device.
 This data may be used to improve Microsoft products and services.
 This data includes:

 * CPU architecture
+* Total memory
+* Virtualized machine
 * Kernel name
 * Kernel release
 * Kernel version